 A scan of your exterior facing IPs is often the first step in an attack.
 This type of scan is passive, in that it won’t be noticed but it will identify any open ports.
 Open ports allow data to flow from your devices out to the Internet and vice versa.
 Only ports which allow essential traffic should be open, open ports that aren’t managed enable hackers to gain easy access.
 Think of these as being like locking your front door, but leaving the patio doors at the back of your house wide open.

 If you use an anti-virus, it’s essential to ensure it is using the latest version.
 Many providers of anti-virus software will adapt their product according to the latest threats, so if you’re paying for an anti-virus solution you should ensure you benefit from your investment by making sure it is kept up to date.
 For each device with anti-malware, you need to ensure all definitions are released in the last 24 hours prior to the assessment and all antivirus engines from the last 30 days have been installed.

-Testing email filters checks to see if executable files can get through to your inbox.
+Testing email filters check to see if executable files can get through to your inbox.
 Often the settings in your email service help to protect you but these may need to be specifically configured.
 Your email should not allow files to be opened and run with just one click of your mouse.
-This is to ensure executable files – the type that carry viruses and malicious code – cannot be easily opened, enabling your staff to be part of your defences.
+This is to ensure executable files – the type that carries viruses and malicious code – cannot be easily opened, enabling your staff to be part of your defences.
 They should know to think before they click.

 For your email client(s) you will need to provide a sample test account or a user’s account can be used (from the devices provided).
 For each client, the assessor will send out emails with attachments and for each email, they will need to ensure the attachment does not reach the user.
 If it does reach the user, it must take at least two clicks to open and execute the attachment.